Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Head, Heart, Thighs

 Hands, Root Chakra (Spine Base), Feet

 Aries, Leo, Sagittarius

 Taurus, Virgo, Capricorn

 Cancer, Scorpio, Pisces

 Yin and Yang

 The Five of Swords looks at the aftermath of a battle.
-Someone felt very strongly that they were right, and they are extremely proud of themselves.
+Someone felt very strongly that they were right, and they were extremely proud of themselves.
 They were willing to stand up for what they believed to the point of losing friends or other close connections.
-The figure on the card is a man who is cocky and self assured.
+The figure on the card is a man who is cocky and self-assured.
 This person is dangerous because they wield more power than they can harness.